Nucleic Acid–Based Identification Methods for Infectious Disease

 Nucleic acid–based methods are generally specific and highly sensitive and can be used for all categories of microbes.
 Results can be provided rapidly.
 Because each test typically is specific to a single organism, the clinician must know the diagnostic possibilities and request tests accordingly.
 For example, if a patient has symptoms suggesting influenza but the influenza season is over, doing a more general viral diagnostic test (eg, viral culture) rather than a specific flu test is better because another virus (eg, parainfluenza, adenovirus) may be the cause.

 Recent advances have led to the development of multiplex assays, in which a single nucleic acid–based test can detect and differentiate between ≥ 2 causative microorganisms.
 Multiplex assays are usually less sensitive than single-target, qualitative assays.
+They may also be less specific; unanticipated positive results, inconsistent with the patient's clinical picture, should be regarded with caution.
 Multiplex assays are currently available for detecting biological warfare agents.

-Nucleic acid–based tests are qualitative, but quantification methods exist for a limited but increasing number of infections (eg, HIV, cytomegalovirus, human T-cell lymphotropic virus); these methods can be useful for diagnosis and for monitoring response to treatment.
+Nucleic acid–based tests are qualitative, but quantification methods exist for a limited but increasing number of infections (eg, hepatitis B, hepatitis C, HIV, cytomegalovirus, human T-cell lymphotropic virus); these methods can be useful for diagnosis and for monitoring response to treatment.

 Techniques that target nucleic acid sequences but do not require amplification of those sequences are usually restricted to situations in which the organism has been first cultured or is present in high concentration in the specimen (eg, in pharyngitis caused by group A Streptococcus, in genital infections caused by Chlamydia trachomatis or Neisseria gonorrhoeae).